 and marvel at the scale of these ships with a to scale model – what kid doesn’t love a miniature model?!

 Have you been to the Smithsonian National Air and Space Museum with kids?
-We’d love to hear what you think, just leave us a review or pop a comment below.
+We’d love to hear what you think, just pop a comment below.

 Independence Ave at 6th Street, SW